Your friendly guide to hiking Queensland’s highest mountain, Mount Bartle Frere. Aka, that beast hill.

 Until recently, I never really understood the lure of mountaineers and hikers who willingly choose to put themselves through pain and obvious torture to summit higher, more daring peaks.
 When I used to watch those gutsy North Face videos on YouTube who dangerously scale mountains, I often flicked the channel because I couldn’t relate to the lure and satisfaction.

 It wasn’t until we climbed The Thumb a year ago which required new levels of grit to reach the end that I began to taste the attraction.
 Most of the climb up is serious mind over matter (despite some cursing on my part), but once the pain subsides the euphoria kicks in, and that feeling that came with pushing our limits is strangely addictive.
-They’ve made me realise that with the right attitude we can achieve more than what we think.
+It’s made me realise that with the right attitude we can endure more than what we think.

 Of course, the view from the top of Mount Bartle Frere is pretty saucy too and it was cool to say “I’m the highest Sheila in Queensland!“.